TLE-MEC/Hack-CP-DSA/CONTRIBUTING.md

 # How to contribute
-You can contribute to this repo in any of the following ways :computer:
+You can contribute to this repo in any of the following ways
 ## :pencil2: Adding new problems and solutions

-* Selecting a problem from a website like hackerrank, codechef etc
+* Selecting a problem from a website like hackerrank, Leetcode etc
   * Add it to the respective folder (eg: Leetcode_problems; if it doesn't exist, create it)
   * Make a folder with the name as name of the problem given
   * Should have 2 files: `readme.md` and `solution`